macieyng/convasi/README.md

-# Image Converter for Windows
+# Cross-Platform Image Converter

-A simple Windows desktop application for batch converting images to JPG format with optional resizing capabilities.
+A simple cross-platform desktop application for batch converting images to JPG format with optional resizing capabilities.
+Available for Windows, macOS, and Linux.

 ## Features